Zhiyuan-Li-John/MuCR/README.md

     <br />
 </p>

 Multimodal Large Language Models (MLLMs) have showcased exceptional Chain-of-Thought (CoT) reasoning ability in complex textual inference tasks including causal reasoning.
 However, will these causalities remain straightforward when crucial hints hide in visual details?
 If not, what factors might influence cross-modal generalization?
 Whether we can effectively enhance their capacity for robust causal inference across both text and vision?
-Motivated by these, we introduce MuCR - a novel Multimodal Causal Reasoning benchmark that leverages synthetic siamese images and text pairs to challenge MLLMs.
+Motivated by these, we introduce MuCR - a novel Multimodal Causal Reasoning benchmark that leverages synthetic siamese images and text pairs to challenge MLLMs and comprehensively assess cross-modal generalization ability.

 <img src='images/Picture4.png'>